Directed by: Roberto Benigni || Produced by: Gianluigi Braschi, Elda Ferri

 Ironically, the best shot in the whole movie is when the story is at its darkest.
 The haunting visual of Benigni carrying his son through a concentration camp near the end of the war, walking cautiously through waves of fog only to come across a mountain of corpses, and then slowly backing away before his son can view the horror, is such a poignantly beautiful moment that summarizes the movie’s theme.

 The movie does have a few significant faults, though.
 As playful as much of the films is, some of the slapstick performed by Benigni grows repetitive.
 Life is Beautiful has one style of humor, and it does it well, but this one-trick pony can only entertain for so long.
-Additionally, the first act establishes the principle family’s backstory, sets up Benigni’s character, and foreshadows the fascist horrors to come, but it lasts far too long.
+Additionally, the first act establishes the principal family’s backstory, sets up Benigni’s character, and foreshadows the fascist horrors to come, but it lasts far too long.
 This long-winded opening act slows the story to a crawl before any threat or conflict arises.
 There’s too much comedic filler, in other words.
+The movie runs 116 minutes and has enough content for about two thirds of that length.

 SUMMARY & RECOMMENDATION: Benigni’s charm and likability are what carry this film.
 He is a relatable everyman who works toward an honorable goal, and it is no chore to root for him whatever the situation.